Edinburgh’s Christmas

 George Street

-There are dazzling light shows staged all along the street and at night time, the atmosphere is electric (literally), with thousands upon thousands of lights dancing to music above your head.
-George Street also occasionally plays host to an amazing ice sculpture exhibition, and there’s usually another selection of market stalls to browse.
+There are dazzling light shows staged all along the street, and at night, the atmosphere is electric (literally), with thousands upon thousands of lights dancing to music above your head.
+George Street also occasionally plays host to an amazing ice sculpture exhibition, and there’s usually more market stalls to browse.

-For me, the only downside is that it’s a bit of a victim of its own success and at weekends the crowds are almost unbearable.
-Another negative is that the price of the rides and shows are way too high in my opinion, and even though Edinburgh locals can get a discount by showing proof of their address, visitors from further afield are going to need deep pockets.
+For me, the only downside is that it’s a bit of a victim of its own success, and at weekends, the crowds are almost unbearable.
+Another negative is that the price of the rides and shows is too high, in my opinion.
+Even though Edinburgh locals can get a discount by showing proof of their address, visitors from further afield are going to need deep pockets.

 Things to Do